LaserPacific

 LaserPacific Media Corporation was a television and motion picture post-production facility operating in Hollywood, Burbank, Calif., New York, and in Vancouver, Canada.
-Laser-Pacific was formerly a publicly traded corporation, prior to being a subsidiary of Eastman Kodak (2003-2010), prior to being owned by HIG Capital (2010-2011), and bought by Technicolor SA in 2011.
+Initially, Laser-Pacific was a publicly traded corporation, before becoming a subsidiary of Eastman Kodak (2003-2010).
+In 2010, the subsidiary came under the ownership of HIG Capital (2010-2011), and was subsequently bought by Technicolor SA in 2011.

 LaserPacific provided technological solutions for motion pictures and television, including services such as online video editing, audio services, telecine, film scanning and recording, digital intermediates (DI), multimedia, DVD authoring and video compression, as well as digital cinema packaging for customers ranging from independent filmmakers to major studios.
-LaserPacific created a new workflow for independent film makers called inDI.
+LaserPacific created a new workflow for independent film-makers called inDI.
 The company earned six Emmy awards for outstanding achievement in engineering development.

 History

-Laser Pacific Media has its roots in several companies.
-The oldest, Compact Video Systems, was a remote truck operator that began in 1972.
+Laser Pacific Media had its roots in several companies.
+The oldest, Pacific Video Industries (PVI), was a remote video truck operator that began in 1972.
 It provided the remote facilities for the 1977 location recordings of "The Nixon Interviews" when David Frost and the former President sat down for a grueling series of historic interviews.
-28 hours, 45 minutes of material was recorded over a 12-day period in March 1977.
-The equipment Compact Video supplied included three RCA TK-44B cameras and RCA TR-70 Quadruplex recorders.
-The edited programs aired in May and Sept. of 1977.
+28 hours, 45 minutes of material was recorded over 12 days in March 1977.
+The equipment PVI supplied included three RCA TK-44B cameras and RCA TR-70 Quadruplex recorders.
+The edited programs aired in May and September of 1977.

-PVI opened Pacific Video Post Production Center, Ltd. in 1979 with financing through a limited partnership tax shelter for entertainers Olivia Newton-John, Karen and Richard Carpenter and others.
-In 1982 it was acquired by Robert Seidenglanz, the maverick entrepreneur who founded Compact Video.
+PVI opened Pacific Video Post Production Center, Ltd. in 1979 with financing through a limited partnership tax shelter for entertainers Olivia Newton-John, Karen and Richard Carpenter, and others.
+In 1983 it was acquired by Robert Seidenglanz, the maverick entrepreneur who founded Compact Video.
 A company known for being "a step ahead", Robert Seidenglanz also acquired and shaped the face of Television with the instrumental company RTS Systems. a PVI competitor in the television remote truck business.

 Seidenglanz, several former Compact Video associates and former PVI executives operated Pacific Video as a post house focusing on filmed, network produced dramas.